piofthings/PicoXpress/include/secrets.md

 const char *mqtt_password = "";
 // Topic that the ESP is subscribing to e.g. "zigbee2mqtt/0x00124b00226b5c99" const char *in_topic = "";
+// OR
+// Bearer token from HomeAssistant.
+The word `Bearer ` must be present before the actual token.
+// The entire string is added as "Authorization" header const char *hassio_auth_header = "Bearer <token from Home Assistant>";

 ```